Warhammer 40,000: Boltgun 2

 Warhammer 40,000: Boltgun 2 (Note: Stylized as Warhammer 40,000: Boltgun II) is an upcoming first-person shooter video game developed by Auroch Digital and published by Big Fan Games, a label of Devolver Digital.
 It is set in the Warhammer 40,000 universe and is a direct sequel to Warhammer 40,000: Boltgun.
-It was announced in May 2025 and is scheduled to release in 2026 for PlayStation 5, Windows and Xbox Series X/S.
+It was announced in May 2025 and is scheduled to release for PlayStation 5, Windows and Xbox Series X/S on 14 October 2026, and for Nintendo Switch 2 at a later date.

 Gameplay

 Warhammer 40,000: Boltgun 2 is a single-player first-person shooter with similar graphics and gameplay mechanics as the first Boltgun.
+The game features two playable characters: the Sternguard Veteran Malum Caedo (returning from the previous game) and the Battle Sister Nyla Veyrath.

 Development

-Warhammer 40,000: Boltgun 2 was announced on 22 May 2025 by Big Fan Games, and is scheduled to be released in 2026.
-It will be available on Windows, PlayStation 5, and Xbox Series X and S.
+Warhammer 40,000: Boltgun 2 was announced on 22 May 2025 by Big Fan Games, and is scheduled to be released on 14 October 2026 for Windows, PlayStation 5, and Xbox Series X and S. A version for Nintendo Switch 2 will follow at a later date.